 Seaborg’s stimulating proposition was that the steady decline in cohesion at the end of the periodic table may not be a one-way dive into the stability abyss.
 There ought to be, he suggested, an “island of stability” where certain superheavy isotopes have enough nucleons of the right types to fill all of their shells and become magic or doubly-magic.
 These never-before-seen elements would possess sturdy, comparatively long-lasting nuclei.
 Presumably, some of these exotic isotopes would even be stable.
 Considering the flighty nature of the heaviest atoms yet wrought by man, Seaborg’s claim was counterintuitive at best, but the subsequent flurry of calculations indicated that he was almost certainly correct.

 The obvious challenge to the island of stability hypothesis is to ask why we have not yet encountered any of these stable superheavy atoms in nature.
 If they indeed exist, they ought to be present on Earth in observable quantities like all of the other long-lived elements.
 The answer seems to be that the universe’s atom fabricators—stars and supernovae—don’t tend to create the conditions necessary to produce superheavy elements.
 The immense heat and pressure at the center of a large star is adept at fusing the universe’s primordial hydrogen, helium, and lithium into progressively heavier atoms.
 But once the star reaches the point in its life where it is producing atoms of 28nickel it begins to spend more energy than it gains from each fusion.
 Some stars can cook up atoms as heavy as 83bismuth before they are completely exhausted.
 Once it’s bismuth time, the star clenches rapidly, producing high-pressure internal shock waves that can spawn 92uranium, 94plutonium, and #%$!pandemonium.
 The star then explodes, scattering its astronomical atomic abundance into the cosmos.
+The heaviest natural elements are now known to be the product of neutron stars—giant stars which have burnt out and collapsed into spheres of pure neutrons.
+When two of these stars collide, some of their mass is ejected, and various heavy nuclei can coalesce from this soup of naked neutrons.

 This galactic chemical evolution is the source of all of the natural heavy atoms we humans know and enjoy today.
 As famed astrophysicist Carl Sagan was fond of saying, “We are made of star stuff.”
 But despite stars’ best efforts to manufacture heavier atoms, today’s universe is still essentially 90% hydrogen and 10% helium, with the rest of the matter in the universe amounting to a rounding error.
 Humans, of course, then picked up where stars left off by synthesizing atoms that stellar fusion and supernovae are incapable of producing.
 As of this writing (January 2013) the heaviest element yet made by man is element 118, known by the temporary name “ununoctium”.
 In 2005 Russian and American researchers working in tandem produced several atoms of element 118 by colliding 98californium-249 atoms with 20calcium-48 ions.
 The 118ununoctium-294 nuclei had a half-life of less than a millisecond, but this was longer than would be predicted in a non-island theoretical framework, which further reinforces the island of stability hypothesis.